ArnabSaha22/Networking/README_Networking.md

 Ports 0 - 1023 => Reserved Ports, 1024-49152 => Reserved for some specific applications.
 The remaining ones we can use.

 7. 1mbps download speed => You are downloading 10^6 bits per second from some other computer to your computer and vice versa for the upload speed.
-    a) Guided Way => Communication is happening with a definite path => connected using a wire
+    a) Guided Way => Communication is happening with a definite path => connected using a wire.

     b) Unguided Way => Communication is happening without any guided path => Connected using wifi, bluetooth.
         Physically the entire network is connected with optical fibre cables underwater. [speed using optical fibres >>> sattelites ]
         Wireless network includes radio channels, bluetooth's(for short range), wifi(for short range), 3G/4G/5G Volte(For Longer Ranges)